KleberVales/finance-administration-system/README.md

 ## 🧠 Architecture

-The system follows a layered architecture:
+The system follows a layered